The Big Picture: What Are Natural Climate Solutions & Why Are They Important?

 A study spearheaded by Oregon State University suggests that investing in agrivoltaics can create jobs, reduce carbon emissions and help farmers continue farming.
 A study by the Yale Center for Business & The Environment titled “Maximizing Land Use Benefits From Utility Scale Solar” provides a cost-benefit analysis of pollinator-friendly solar development in Minnesota, highlighting additional benefits provided by these projects, including higher crop yields, reduced soil erosion and increased groundwater recharge.

-Making Sense of the Science: The American Farmland Trust (AFT) has created a Solar Siting webpage that offers resources for farmers and policy-makers to navigate the smart-siting of solar energy development and identify opportunities for dual-use solar.
-AFT’s Smart Solar Siting Partnership for New England offers a real-world example of these principles being put into action.
 A U.S. Nature4Climate blog article highlights another effort – the Long Island Solar Roadmap report and online mapping tool – that is helping to ensure that solar energy development on Long Island does not adversely impact existing farms, forests and parks.
 Finally, this article by the Environmental and Energy Study Institute highlights efforts to support the planting of pollinator-friendly habitat on solar energy sites.

 The Science: Biochar is produced from agricultural and forestry waste in a controlled process called pyrolysis.
-One study suggested amending soils with biochar produced from available agricultural and forestry waste could sequester up to 95 million metric tons of carbon dioxide, while also improving soil’s capacity to hold moisture.
+One study suggested amending soils with biochar produced from available agricultural and forestry waste could sequester up to 95 million metric tons of carbon dioxide in the U.S., while also improving soil’s capacity to hold moisture.
 Biochar can also improve carbon sequestration in forest soils.
 A study co-authored by scientists from the University of Idaho and U.S. Department of Agriculture found that adding biochar to forest soils increased soil carbon content by 41% without affecting tree growth.
 A paper recently released by the Foundation for Food & Agriculture Research, the National Center for Appropriate Technology, and American Farmland Trust, Scaling Sustainable Biochar Research & Commercialization for Agriculture & Conservation: A Summary from a Stakeholder Convening, summarizes how sustainably produced and applied biochar can reduce greenhouse gas emissions and build healthy high functioning soils, while also outlining research needs and gaps to help scale up implementation.

 Making Sense of the Science: The Land Institute’s website provides a good high-level summary of the role perennial crops can play in addressing environmental problems, including climate change.
 TLI’s Kernza website provides additional resources for a variety of stakeholders to learn more about the grain.
 A recent article in the Washington Post profiles The Land Institute’s efforts to develop Kernza and their partnerships with farmers to plant the grain on working farms, through the perspective of the reporter’s experience in making a loaf of Kernza-based bread.
+A blog article by The Land Institute summarizes the work being done in China to research the climate mitigation potential of perennial rice.

 Science in Action: This video produced by U.S. Nature4Climate and complementary blog article focuses on The Land Institute’s work to develop Kernza, a long-rooted perennial grain, as well as efforts by Perennial Pantry, a Minnesota business dedicated to developing Kernza-based products that can be used in kitchens throughout America.
 This USN4C blog article highlights how the Forever Green Initiative in Minnesota is bringing together farmers, government agencies, private businesses, non-profits, and research organizations to develop and scale implementation of Kernza and other perennial grains – supported by permanent funding allocated by the Minnesota Legislature.